guadabsb15/summer_2021_report/docs/_sources/briowu.rst.txt

 Comparing resolution with ramses/mhd_eos solver
 ---------------------------------------
 Having used n=100 with dims=5 in the x-direction for the previous plots, we will compare these results with the ones we get from setting n=50.
+During the comparison tests we will continue to use slope_type=3.5.
 We begin by comparing the resulting densities, shown in the figure below.

 .. image:: images_ramses_brio-wu/brio-wu_ramses_n50_rho.png